nicklockwood/SwiftFormat/README.md

 + Foo<Bar>()
 ```

 ***spaceAroundOperators*** - contextually adjusts the space around infix operators.
-Also adds or removes the space between an oeprator function declaration and its arguments, depending on value of the `--operatorfunc` option.
+Also adds or removes the space between an operator function declaration and its arguments, depending on value of the `--operatorfunc` option.

 ```diff
 - foo . bar()